Leading from the South 2022

-Leading from the South (LFS) is a special consortium created to resource feminist activism in the Global South, initiated by the Ministry of Foreign Affairs of the Netherlands (MFA).
-It supports activism devised, implemented, and led by women, girls, and trans rights organisations in the Global South.
+Leading from the South (LFS) is a special fund created to resource feminist activism in the Global South, initiated by the Ministry of Foreign Affairs of the Netherlands (MFA).
+It supports activism devised, implemented, and led by women, girls, trans, and intersex rights organisations in the Global South.
 Through grantmaking, capacity building, and other resourcing, LFS will strengthen movements, networks, and organisations—especially their advocacy capacity.

-The consortium comprises four women’s funds: three regional funds—African Women’s Development Fund (Africa and the Middle East), Fondo Mujeres del Sur (Latin America and the Caribbean), and Women’s Fund Asia (Asia)—and one global fund, the International Indigenous Women’s Forum.
+The fund is being implemented by four women’s funds: three regional funds—the African Women’s Development Fund (Africa and the Middle East), Fondo de Mujeres del Sur (Latin America and the Caribbean), and Women’s Fund Asia (Asia)—and one global fund, the Foro Internacional de Mujeres Indígenas/ International Indigenous Women’s Forum (FIMI).

 Notes on our constituencies: